Free Shipping Myths

 Trimble conducted a survey on cart abandonment and this revealed that some 58% of the participants felt that free shipping or reduced cost shipping is something that all e-commerce stores should implement.

-A study by the Journal of Retailing looked into the effect of shipping costs on the acquisition of customers, the retention of customers and the amount of items purchased by customers.
+A study by the Journal of Retailing looked into the effect of shipping costs on the acquisition of customers, the retention of customers, and the number of items purchased by customers.
 This study claimed that if shipping fees are high then this will reduce the amount of traffic that an online store receives.

 So what does this all mean for you?